ippontech/blog-usa/posts/build-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 	date ZonedDateTime // Date of the call
 }
 enum Voice {
-	JOANNA, MATTHEW, CELINE, MATHIEU // 4 Amazon Polly voices are used but over fifty are available }
+	JOANNA, MATTHEW, CELINE, MATHIEU // 4 voices are used but 50 are available }
 ```